Kategorien

 All 3 Lite SN regions with their restrictions

 The following section identifies all ICs used by the manufacturer.
+This is a necessary step for the examining device security and the potential for modification.

-The dashboard has the label „P2185_Display_V2.0 211126“.
-It looks almost identical to the „P2223_Display_V1.0.1 20220111“ of the NAVEE S65.
-Both boards expose SWD ports!
-The P2223 has all SWD pins labeled, the P2185 has not; but, it’s easy to find out.
+Starting with the dashboard, it has the label „P2185_Display_V2.0 211126“ printed on it.
+The dashboard looks almost identical to the „P2223_Display_V1.0.1 20220111“ of the NAVEE S65.
+Luckily for us, both boards expose them SWD ports!
+The P2223 has all SWD pins labeled, the P2185 has not (but, it’s easy to find out).
 Check the image below for the correct SWD pin assignment.

 P2185 („3 Lite“): SWD pins identified